Two-color partitions with evens in one color: Introduction

 \end{definition} \begin{definition} For a nonnegative integer $n$, let $F_0(n)$ (resp. $F_1(n)$) be the number of partitions in $\mathcal{F}(n)$ in which the number of odd parts in red color is even (resp. odd).
 Furthermore, let $F_2(n)$ (resp. $F_3(n)$) be the number of partitions in $\mathcal{F}(n)$ in which the number of even parts is even (resp. odd). \end{definition} Our first goal in this paper is to establish the following two results regarding $F_0(n)$ and $F_1(n)$. \begin{theorem} There holds

-\end{theorem} We get the following immediate consequence of Theorem~\ref{thm mainF0}. \begin{corollary} For any nonnegative integer $n$, we have that $F_0(n)$ equals the number of partitions of $n$ in two colors (red and blue) wherein the odd parts and the parts $\equiv 6,10,16 \Mod{16}$ may appear only in the blue color. \end{corollary} \begin{theorem} There holds
+\end{theorem} We get the following immediate consequence of Theorem~\ref{thm mainF0}. \begin{corollary} For any nonnegative integer $n$, we have that $F_0(n)$ equals the number of partitions of $n$ in two colors (red and blue), with optional overlines, wherein the odd parts and the parts $\equiv 0 \Mod{16}$ may appear only in the blue color; the parts $\equiv 6,10 \Mod{16}$ may appear in red and blue, with the first blue occurrence of each such part optionally overlined; and all other even parts may appear in either color. \end{corollary} \begin{theorem} There holds

-\end{theorem} We get the following immediate corollary of Theorem~\ref{thm mainF1}. \begin{corollary} For any nonnegative integer $n$, we have that $F_1(n)$ equals the number of partitions of $n-1$ in two colors (red and blue) wherein the odd parts and the parts $\equiv 2,14,16 \Mod{16}$ may appear only in the blue color. \end{corollary}
+\end{theorem} We get the following immediate corollary of Theorem~\ref{thm mainF1}. \begin{corollary} For any nonnegative integer $n$, we have that $F_1(n)$ equals the number of partitions of $n-1$ in two colors (red and blue), with optional overlines, wherein the odd parts and the parts $\equiv 0 \Mod{16}$ may appear only in the blue color; the parts $\equiv 2,14 \Mod{16}$ may appear in red and blue, with the first blue occurrence of each such part optionally overlined; and all other even parts may appear in either color. \end{corollary}

 For our next two theorems we need the following definitions.
 Let $A$ be a positive integer, let $a$ be a nonnegative integer, and let $\pi$ be partition of $n$.
 Andrews and Newman recently in~\cite{Andrews-Newman 2020} defined the minimal excludant function $\mex_{A,a}(\pi)$ to be the smallest integer $\equiv a\Mod{A}$ which is not part of $\pi$.
 Then they defined $p_{A,a}(n)$ (resp. $\overline{p}_{A,a}(n)$) as the number of partitions $\pi$ of $n$, where